GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Motivational Study

 \section{Motivational Study}

+In the previous sections, we discussed existing distributed GNN training methodologies and their limitations. \cref{tab:baselines} directly summarizes the prior arts compared to \thiswork. \thiswork is an internal/external server communication-aware and redundancy-aware framework.
+Additionally, through \masking, \thiswork supports both full-batch and mini-batch training.

-\cref{fig:motiv_comm} displays the result of the motivational study, showing the limitations of current full-graph GNN training~\cite{pipegcn}.
-All GNN training is conducted on the four-server cluster, where each server has four RTX A6000 GPUs.
-We used deep GNNs with residual connections~\cite{deepgcn}.
+In the present section, we show a motivational study to emphasize the key insights of \thiswork. \cref{fig:motiv} shows the result of a motivational study, where the limitations of current distributed full-batch~\cite{pipegcn} (FB) and mini-batch~\cite{salient_pp} (MB) GNN training can be observed.
+We trained shallow (3-layer) from deep (28/56/112-layer) GNNs with residual connections~\cite{deepgcn} on various datasets.
+All GNN training is conducted on a four-server cluster, where each server has four RTX A6000 GPUs.
 For the detailed setup, please refer to~\cref{sec:env}.

-\textbf{External communication bottleneck.} In GNNs, full-graph training is usually the preferred method to get stable and high accuracy in a short training time.
-However, it suffers from high memory overhead~\cite{distdgl} to load intermediate features of all vertices on GPU memory.
-For instance, a large-size dataset (Reddit) on a 56-layer GNN mandates at least a total of 16 GPUs to conduct full-graph training, and an intermediate-size dataset (Products) with 112 layers requires the same-sized cluster.

-\cref{fig:motiv_comm} also shows the training time breakdown of state-of-the-art full-graph training framework~\cite{pipegcn} on three widely used datasets.
-We break down the training time into four parts; computation, external, internal server communication, and parameter gradient synchronization.
-With the multi-server setting, the external server communication becomes a bottleneck, because it is relatively slower than the internal communication and the current full-graph GNN training frameworks do not consider the difference.
+\textbf{\textit{Insight \#1:} Some works considered multi-server environments but with naive expansion without considering the intra-/inter-server bandwidth gap.} \cref{fig:motiv}a shows the training time breakdown of the state-of-the-art full-batch training framework~\cite{pipegcn} when increasing the number of servers with the Reddit dataset.
+We break down the training time into four: computation, inter-server communication, intra-server communication, and parameter gradient synchronization.
+Ideally, using multiple servers should speed up the training, but due to the inter-server communication bottleneck, distributed training is unscalable and even slows down.
+This is because inter-server communication is much slower than intra-one, and the currently used full-batch GNN training frameworks do not consider this difference.